 Southern Hospitality

-We of course stopped in Belhaven, North Carolina, one our favorites.
+We, of course, stopped in Belhaven, North Carolina, one of our favorites.
 We were again rewarded with the kindness of strangers.
 On our way to the Food Lion supermarket, which by our standards is a short walk, we were offered and accepted a ride.
-We were walking with a French Canadian couple so three of us rode in the back of his pickup truck.
-The next morning we were off to fill a propane tank.
+We were walking with a French Canadian couple, so three of us rode in the back of his pickup truck.
+The next morning, we were off to fill a propane tank.
 Walking through town, we were met on the street by a guy who offered us his car.
 Since the propane business was a pretty good distance away and the tank would be heavy on the return trip, we gladly accepted his car keys.
 Arriving at the propane facility, we were disappointed to learn no one was available to fill our tank.
 Just as we were turning away, a propane delivery truck returned.
 The driver had seen us walking through town and returned to help us out.

 Sunday, May 03, 2009